-To serve its mission sustainably, the Institute needs to relocate to a building that is accessible to all people, including those facing mobility challenges, and that has adequate space for the sliding-scale psychotherapy clinic and the public education programs.
-The Institute has found and purchased such a building at 2610 Mission Street, near 22nd Street.
-It is only one block from the City-owned Mission Bartlett Garage and only two blocks from the 24th Street BART Station.
+To serve its mission sustainably, the Institute is relocating to a building that is accessible to all people, including those facing mobility challenges, and that has adequate space for the sliding-scale psychotherapy clinic and the public education programs.
+Located at 2610 Mission Street, near 22nd Street, this building is only one block from the City-owned Mission Bartlett Garage and only two blocks from the 24th Street BART Station.

 Architectural Design by Trachtenberg Architects

 After 48 years of growth, the Institute is crowded in the current building, which does not meet contemporary standards for a building that serves the public.
 Zoning restrictions make it impossible to redesign or expand the current building.